688th Cyberspace Wingman is selected as Modern-Day Technology Leader for the 2022 Black Engineer of the Year Awards

 |0

-This work, 688th Cyberspace Wingman is selected as Modern-Day Technology Leader for the 2022 Black Engineer of the Year Awards, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 688th Cyberspace Wingman is selected as Modern-Day Technology Leader for the 2022 Black Engineer of the Year Awards, by Nadine Wiley De Moura, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-688th Cyberspace Wingman is selected as Modern-Day Technology Leader for the 2022 Black Engineer of the Year Awards

 LEAVE A COMMENT